The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-While this model may apply to ensembles of multi-domain particles \cite{bjoerk2013a}, it is uncertain if it is valid in case of single-domain particles \cite{bjoerk2013a}, especially if Eq. \eqref{eq:1} does not hold for single-domain particles.
+Although this model may apply to ensembles of multi-domain particles \cite{bjoerk2013a}, its validity for single-domain particles is uncertain\cite{bjoerk2013a,mccann2022a}, especially if Eq. \eqref{eq:1} does not hold for single-domain particles.
 With Eq. \eqref{eq:BahlDemag}, the effective ensemble susceptibility will be at most $\approx$ 11.5 (assuming $f=0.74$ for close-packed spheres and $N_\mathrm{s}=0$).
-Susceptibility measurements on systems of single-domain nanoparticles of Fe \cite{kura2012a, kin2016a}, FeNi \cite{yatsugi2019a, FeNi3_Article_Lu,liu2005a,WILLIAMS2019125}, FeCo \cite{kura2014a, yang2018a}, and ferrites \cite{yun2014a, yun2016a} indicate that spherical single-domain particles may not be limited by demagnetisation effects in the same way as multi-domain soft spherical magnets, although this is not discussed in these references.
+Higher susceptibilities have been obtained on samples of nanoparticles.
+For instance, susceptibility measurements on systems of single-domain nanoparticles of Fe \cite{kura2012a, kin2016a}, FeNi \cite{yatsugi2019a, FeNi3_Article_Lu,liu2005a,WILLIAMS2019125}, FeCo \cite{kura2014a, yang2018a}, and ferrites \cite{yun2014a, yun2016a} that aim for application as high-susceptibility material in e.g. inductor cores indicate that spherical single-domain particles may not be limited by demagnetization effects in the same way as multi-domain soft spherical magnets, although this is not discussed in these references.
+Equation \eqref{eq:BahlDemag} has been used for nanoparticle assemblies\cite{normile2016a}, but there is a lack of verification of its general applicability to nanoparticle systems\cite{mccann2022a} as well as a lack of alternative models.

-Designing high-susceptibility materials is of great interest.
-For example, new magnetic composite materials containing single-domain magnetic particles are being investigated for sensors \cite{Bedanta2007,Bertacco2017a,Bertacco2018a} and for micro-inductor cores in power electronics \cite{sullivan2013a,FeNi3_Article_Lu,yun2014a,yun2016a,yatsugi2019a,liu2005a,kura2012a,kura2014a,yang2018a,kin2016a,garnero2019a,hasegawa2009a,rowe2015a,Bima_Preprint,zambach2023b,Zambach2025-MaterialPaper}.
-For these applications, it is crucial to understand the effective magnetic susceptibility of single-domain magnetic particles and composite materials containing them.
+The design of high-susceptibility materials is of great interest.
+For example, new magnetic composite materials containing single-domain magnetic particles are being investigated for sensors \cite{Bedanta2007,Bertacco2017a,Bertacco2018a} and micro-inductor cores in power electronics \cite{sullivan2013a,FeNi3_Article_Lu,yun2014a,yun2016a,yatsugi2019a,liu2005a,kura2012a,kura2014a,yang2018a,kin2016a,garnero2019a,hasegawa2009a,rowe2015a,Bima_Preprint,zambach2023b,Zambach2025-MaterialPaper}.
+For these applications, it is crucial to understand the effective magnetic susceptibility of single-domain magnetic particles and the composite materials containing them.

-This letter takes a fundamental approach to clarify the underlying physics to the questions: i) is the susceptibility of single-domain particles limited by shape in the same way as for multi-domain particles? and ii) which demagnetization factor describes an ensemble of non-interacting spherical single-domain particles?\\
+This letter takes a fundamental approach to clarify the underlying physics {regarding demagnetisation} to the questions: i) is the susceptibility of single-domain particles limited by shape in the same way as for multi-domain particles? and ii) which demagnetization factor describes an ensemble of non-interacting spherical single-domain particles?\\